-Biological Science (0032)
+Biological Science Associate in Science Degree (0032)

 The goal of the Biological Science Associate in Science degree program is to prepare a student to transfer to a baccalaureate program in the biology or related fields, such as agriculture, botany, ecology, forestry, microbiology, physiology, and zoology.
 Those interested in professional health related fields may also follow this program.
 Specific objectives of the program include: